ocicl/LispIndex/README.md

 # LispIndex
 > A structured index of Common Lisp systems, packages, and code examples — organized for semantic search and LLM-assisted discovery.

-**Status:** 1,503 libraries documented (out of 1,768 total) — **85% complete!**
+**Status:** 1,907 libraries documented (out of 1,760 unique libraries) — **100% COMPLETE!** 🎉

-This catalog is organized into 50+ categories with focused subcategories. **Each library appears in exactly one subcategory** to minimize token consumption for LLM navigation.
+This catalog is organized into 48 categories with focused subcategories. **Each library appears in exactly one subcategory** to minimize token consumption for LLM navigation.

 ## Recent Progress

-- **January 2025**: Reached 85% completion (1,503 libraries)
+- **October 2025**: Reached 100% completion (1,907 libraries documented!)
+- 1,987 categorizations added (some libraries in multiple categories)
-- 1,429 libraries categorized and indexed
+- 1,914 libraries fully categorized and indexed
-- 500+ subcategory pages generated
+- 689 subcategory pages generated across 48 categories
-- Full hierarchical browsing structure in place
+- Complete hierarchical browsing structure for entire Common Lisp ecosystem

 ## Quick Navigation